Sarah J. Townsend

 Articles and Essays:

 - “Oikos and Ecology in Theater of Capital.”
-Part of a forum on Alisa Zhulina’s Theater of Capital: Modern Drama and Economic Life in Modern Language Notes (Comparative Literature issue, forthcoming in December 2024)
+Part of a forum on Alisa Zhulina’s Theater of Capital: Modern Drama and Economic Life in Modern Language Notes (Comparative Literature issue, December 2024)

 - “Thinking through Performance Practices in Nineteenth-Century Latin America.”
 In Routledge Companion to Nineteenth-Century Latin America.
 Ed.
 Agnes Lugo-Ortiz and Graciela Montaldo.
 Routledge, 2024.